Proposed New York City Subway extensions: Provisions for new lines

-Note: The Flushing Avenue local would have diverged off to the IND Crosstown Line.
-There would have been three tunnels under the East River: East Houston Street, Stanton Street, and Grand Street.

-The Utica Avenue station shell, if complete, would be in the standard local-express-express-local platform configuration.

-The Jackson Heights–Roosevelt Avenue shell, a two-trackbed island-platformed station, would have been for local trains terminating at the station.
-Express trains would have stopped at the lower level (IND Queens Boulevard Line) platforms.

 1940–1999 plans

 After World War II and up until the late 1990s, the New York City Subway did not expand much.
 Only 28 stations opened in that time, compared to the remaining 393 stations, which opened from the 1880s to before World War II.
 As such, there have been many plans to expand the system during this time period.

 1938–1940

 The Staten Island Tunnel, started in 1912, was to be complete as per the 1940 plan.

 The Culver Ramp was the only completed Brooklyn proposal put forth in 1940.
 It opened in 1955.

 The New York City Board of Transportation revised its plans for subway expansion, and released them in 1938 and 1940.